derrekchow/annovate/README.md

 ![](/annovate/demo/tree(prof).png)  |  ![](/annovate/demo/problem_set(prof).png)
 :----------------------------------:|:-------------------------:

-Annovate is intended to be used as an annotation tool inside D2L Brightspace as a way for users to prvoide feedback to their professors on module content, but can be used on any HTML document.
+Annovate is intended to be used as an annotation tool inside D2L Brightspace as a way for users to provide feedback to their professors on module content, but can be used on any HTML document.

 ---